tinysearch/tinysearch/README.md

 Status](https://travis-ci.org/mre/tinysearch.svg?branch=master)](https://travis-ci.org/mre/tinysearch)

 This is a lightweight, fast, full-text search engine for static websites.
+I'm using it on [my homepage](https://matthias-endler.de/) if you like to see a quick demo.

 It is a Rust/WASM port of the Python code from the article ["Writing a full-text search engine using Bloom